 Accommodations are changes to the way instruction is delivered to remove barriers and provide a student with equal access to learning.
 Accommodations do not change what a student is learning; rather, accommodations change how a student is learning.
-For example, a student with a hearing impairment may benefit from an accommodation permitting the use of an FM system, which amplifies the instructors voice while minimizing the ambient sounds, in the classroom.
-K-12 students can receive accommodations through an IEP, or Section 504 Plan.

 The Law Office of Neubia L. Harris, PLLC can assist both K-12, and college students with securing and enforcing the application of appropriate accommodations.